RefactoringTools/wrangler/README.txt

 Wrangler is embedded in the Emacs editing environment, and built on top of Distel, an Emacs-based user interface toolkit for Erlang, to manage to communication between the refactoring tool and Emacs.
-We are now also in the process of inegrating Wrangler with the Eclipse environment.
+We are now also in the process of integrating Wrangler with the Eclipse environment.

-When Emacs is used, Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both Distel and the current snapshot of Wrangler (Wrangler 0.6).
+When Emacs is used, Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both Distel and the current snapshot of Wrangler (Wrangler 0.6.1).
 The Distel included in this snapshot is Distel-4.03, which is downloadable from distel.googlecode.com.